Skip to main content

 </Card>

-<Card title="Large Documents" icon="file-lines" href="/core-concepts/large-documents">
+<Card title="Large Documents" icon="file-lines" href="/api-reference/large-documents">

 Best practices for big files